 When we talk about preparation, we shouldn't just consider practicing for the interview that will happen in a week or more.
 Preparation for a full scholarship involves having good grades during high school and senior high school.
 A 100% scholarship includes full tuition and allowances which may not just be easily handed over to someone who has failing grades and who didn't hit the required average.

 Doing well in secondary school will prepare you from overcoming the tedious application process for scholarship programs in the Philippines for college students and the rigorous requirements for you to maintain it for four years.

 2. Start Collecting the Required Documents

 Incomplete documents can make your application invalid.
 You’re lucky if your parents are keeping original copies of their ITRs or payslips and your birth certificate.

-If these are not available, you may need to start contacting relevant government agencies.
-It takes weeks to get copies of important documents.
-With the pandemic currently causing a reduced workforce, it may even take longer.
+If these aren't available, you may need to start contacting relevant government agencies.
+It takes weeks to get copies of important documents, so make sure to get a head start on this.

 3. Learn More about the Scholarship Program

-Searching and reading about the scholarship program you’re applying for gives you a better understanding of what the scholarship is actually looking for in a beneficiary or scholar.
-Some programs require priority courses and if you’re not interested in the courses, then why is there a need to apply?
+Searching and reading about the scholarship program you’re applying for gives you a better understanding of what the scholarship's actually looking for in a beneficiary or scholar.
+Some programs require priority courses.
+And if you’re not interested in the courses, then why's there a need to apply?

 Some programs may not provide living allowances.
 Even though you've been granted a full-tuition subsidy, if it requires you to be miles away from home, then it might still be difficult to sufficiently fund your college education.

 - Buying School Supplies?
-6 Money-Saving Hacks for Frugal Parents
+6 Money-Saving Hacks for Matipid Parents